jmestanza/nodemcu-d1-mini-examples/4. wifi-connect-and-thingspeak/README.md

 `WRITE API_KEY`, `READ_API_KEY` and the urls used in the example are obtained in the `API Keys` tab of Thingspeak.

+API_KEYs are needed in the url because by default the channels are private.

 ```c
 void GET_REQUEST(String url){
     WiFiClientSecure client;